ircv3/ircv3-specifications/extensions/acc-core.md

 ## Introduction
-The `ACC` command framework provides a unified, standardized interface for account management.
+The Account Management framework provides a unified, standardized interface for account management using the `ACC` command.
 Typically, managing this account has been done through `NickServ` or other services bots, which has made it difficult for clients to present clean, consistent interfaces to users.

 This specification defines the `ACC REGISTER` and `VERIFY` subcommands, which standardise account creation and validation to the network's authentication layer.
 This allows for a network to provide a common interface regardless of what authentication layer they have chosen for their network to operate, i.e. traditional services, a different central authority, or a decentralized model similar to [IRCX](https://en.wikipedia.org/wiki/IRCX).